 1 local trustee, who shall be selected by the California Community College Trustees

 1 representative of the Association of California Community College Administrators

 1 representative of the California Student Association of Community Colleges

-1 representative of the Community Colleges Association/California Teachers Association
+1 representative of the Community College Association/California Teachers Association

-1 representative of the California Community Colleges/California Federation of Teachers
+1 representative of the Community College Council/California Federation of Teachers

 1 representative of the California Community Colleges Independents